schellingb/dosbox-pure/README.md

 ### Multiplayer
-The core emulates an IPX DOS driver and a serial modem (configurable to be a null modem or dial-up modem) as well as a NE2000 network card to be used in a [booted operating system ](#installing-an-operating-system).
-To use it just host or connect a multiplayer game with a supported frontend (RetroArch 1.16 and newer).
+The core emulates an IPX DOS driver and a serial modem (configurable to be a null modem or dial-up modem) as well as a NE2000 network card to be used in a [booted operating system](#installing-an-operating-system).
+To use it, just host or connect a multiplayer game with a supported frontend (RetroArch 1.16 and newer).

-To use the NE2000 card make sure to configure the Windows 95/98 driver to use base address port to 0x300 and base IRQ to 10.
+To use the NE2000 card make sure to configure the Windows 95/98 driver to use base address port set to 0x300 and base IRQ set to 10.

 ### MIDI playback with SoundFonts
 If DOSBox Pure finds one or more `.SF2` sound font file in the `system` directory of the frontend, one of them